ilyademidow/doc_encryptor/README.md

 - `-f` are content source (`-f` means file)
 - `my_diary.txt` is example of your file name

-   If your file is placed in the same directory where you run the script, otherwise it needs to use full path as shown in second example `/home/user1/Downloads/my_diary.txt.enc`
+   If your file is placed in the same directory where you run the script, otherwise it needs to use full path `/home/user1/Downloads/my_diary.txt.enc` as it was shown in second example

 **BE CAREFULL:** all text which typed in console remains in console history.
-Consider approach to clear console history after
+Consider approach to clear console history afterwards

+### Also it can encrypt plain text

 Encrypt text: